 But do we miss out on the nuances?
 Do we miss out on the culture?
 Is what we do by translating a recreation of the work itself?

-I had a friend who’s since succumbed to an illness.
-It was the first time I saw someone so astute capitulate under the heaviness of their own mind.
+An old friend of mine succumbed to an illness.
+It was the first time I saw someone astute capitulate under the heaviness of their own mind.
 For a brief period during which our orbits touched, my intellectual life was illuminated to an inconceivable degree.
 My friend had that kind of an effect on people.

 Recently, I played around translating Bukowski.
 From Bosnian, I translated some of his stories into English, and compared it to his original writings to see how different these were.
 (No translating tools, just me.)
 He’s one of the rawest writers we’ve ever had the gift of reading.